Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 For Orthodontists & Oral Surgeons:

-• Referral Base: A strong, trusting referral network from general dentists is the lifeblood of a practice.
+• Referral Base: A strong, trusting referral network from general dentists is a critical component of practice growth.

 • Surgical Volume & Complexity: For OMS, the mix of office-based procedures (implants, wisdom teeth) vs. hospital-based surgery (jaw surgery, trauma) affects revenue and overhead.